droyed/datatools/README.md

 ### datatools repository
-Data preparation tools for deep-learning projects
+Data preparation tools for deep-learning projects and modelling